 On January 23, 1844, the Sodus Bay Phalanx published a prospectus and constitution in the Rochester Republican newspaper, seeking additional members.
 The document listed Benjamin Fish as a leader of the commune and named nonresident members, including the Rochester abolitionists Isaac and Amy Post and Huldah Anthony—a cousin of Susan B. Anthony—and her husband, Asa.
 By March the Sodus Bay Phalanx boasted about 300 members, many of them women and children.
 In their numbers and skills, the available able-bodied men were insufficient to operate the community to its full potential.

-In June 1844 Dexter C. Bloomer, husband of woman’s rights (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's) and dress reform activist Amelia Bloomer, visited the Sodus Bay Phalanx and commented on its startling religious diversity.
+In June 1844, Dexter C. Bloomer, husband of woman’s rights (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's) and dress reform activist Amelia Bloomer, visited the Sodus Bay Phalanx and commented on its startling religious diversity.

 Religious Dissension.
 Religious dissension was tearing the community apart.
 Soon ten members were abandoning the Phalanx each month.
 In August, a devout Phalanx member brought a formal complaint against two freethinking members because they had worked in a field on the Sabbath.
 The case was so sensitive that it was weighed by the Phalanx’s entire board of directors, which voted four-three to acquit the freethinkers.
 In September, conflict spiked.
 Ten members gave notice of intent to leave in a single two-week period.
 By month’s end, the more religious members of the community had largely abandoned it, taking with them what of their property they could and a bit more besides, leaving the remaining freethinkers bereft of essential resources.